theomgdev/Risy-DAO-Source-Code/README.md

 Key points:
 - Correlation with both USD and gold provides stability
 - DAO fee funds ongoing development and community initiatives
-- Exemption of DEX buys from daily limits encourages purchasing (approximately 10:1 buy/sell ratio)
+- Exemption of DEX buys from daily limits encourages purchasing (approximately 10:1 buy-to-sell ratio)
 - Built on Polygon for fast and affordable transactions

 ## License